Emergence of bond-dependent highly anisotropic magnetic interactions in Sr$_4$RhO$_6$: a theoretical study: Results

 \subsection{Onsite Hamiltonian and the atomic features}

-One way to estimate the extent of mixing between the \jeh~=1/2 and 3/2 states is by calculating the projection of a ``pure'' \jeh~=1/2 and 3/2 states for the case when $\Delta^\text{ CF}_\text{ tri.}$ = 0 onto the ``true'' \jeh~=1/2 obtained with Eq.~\ref{eq:cf}.These states are atomic features and hence can be described in an isolated atom limit.
+One way to estimate the extent of mixing between the \jeh~=1/2 and 3/2 states is by calculating the projection of a ``pure'' \jeh~=1/2 and 3/2 states for the case when $\Delta^\text{ CF}_\text{ tri.}$ = 0 onto the ``true'' \jeh~=1/2 obtained with Eq.~\ref{eq:cf}.
+These states are atomic features and hence can be described in an isolated atom limit.
 In this limit, a multiband Hubbard Hamiltonian at site, $i$ in the five-orbital basis reads as,

 In above expression, $U$/$U'$ are intraorbital/interorbital Hartree energies; and $J_\text{H}$ and $J'$ are Hund's coupling and pair hopping interaction, respectively.
 Rotational invariance in the isolated atom limit dictates the relationships: $U'$ = $U$ - 2$J_\text{H}$ and $J_{\text H}$ = $J'$.
-We use $U$ = 2.474 eV and $J_\text{H}$ = 0.106 eV which are estimated from cRPA as mentioned in the methods section.
-We consider $\lambda$ =140 meV which is similar to $\alpha$-RuCl$_3$~\cite{rucl3_ref}.
-However, on a later stage we also show that $\lambda$ = 195 meV does not qualitatively influence the magnetic interactions in \sro.
+We use $U$ = 2.474 eV and $J_\text{H}$ = 0.106 eV which are estimated from cRPA as mentioned in the Methods section and $\lambda$ = 140 meV is considered.
 We diagonalize the above Hamiltonian considering five electrons of Rh$^{+4}$ ions which give a total of 252 eigenstates, the lowest two and the next four of which are the \jeh~=1/2 states and \jeh~=3/2 states, respectively.